matter-labs/zksync-web-era-docs/docs/dev/tutorials/aa-daily-spend-limit.md

 Reset time was not updated as not enough time has passed
 ```

-The `available` value in the Limit struct was updated accordingly to the initial limit minus the amount we transfered.
+The `available` value in the `Limit` struct updates to the initial limit minus the amount we transferred.

-Since the `ONE_DAY` is set to 1 minute for this test in the `SpendLimit.sol` contract, you should expect it to reset after 60 seconds.
+Since `ONE_DAY` is set to 1 minute for this test in the `SpendLimit.sol` contract, you should expect it to reset after 60 seconds.
 However, we're using `block.timestamp` so the limit is only reset after a new L1 batch is sealed (around ten minutes on testnet).
-To understand the reason behind this, we should know about a constraint of using `block.timestamp`.
+To understand the reason behind this, we should know about the constraints around using `block.timestamp`.

-::: warning block.timestamp returns L1 batch value
+::: warning `block.timestamp` returns L1 batch value

-The `block.timestamp` returns the time of the latest L1 batch instead of the L2 block and it's only updated once a new batch is sealed ( 5-10 minutes on testnet).
-What this means is that basically, `block.timestamp` in smart contracts on zkSync Era is currently a delayed value.
+`block.timestamp` returns the time of the latest L1 batch, instead of the L2 block, and it's only updated once a new batch is sealed (~5-10 minutes on testnet).
+What this means is that `block.timestamp` in smart contracts on zkSync Era is currently a delayed value.

 To keep this tutorial as simple as possible, we've used `block.timestamp` but we don't recommend relying on this for accurate time calculations.